The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 - It makes it easier to track the company’s income.

-Once you choose your bank, bring in your EIN, articles of incorporation, and other legal documents, and open your new account.
+To open the business checking account, bring in your EIN, articles of incorporation, and other legal documents.

-If you don’t have enough money to buy a box truck, then start a box truck business with a rental truck.
+If you don’t have enough money to buy a new box truck, you can acquire vehicles through a truck rental company.
+Many owner-operators start a box business with a rental truck.

-Commercial truck rental services like Penske, Ryder, and Enterprise rent out box trucks without as much upfront capital as leasing or buying.
+Commercial truck rentals services like Penske, Ryder, and Enterprise rent out box trucks without as much upfront capital as leasing or buying.

-If you don’t have enough money in your savings, check out these financing ways to start a trucking company.
+If you don’t have enough money in your savings, check out these financing ways to start a trucking company with no money.

-To use a box truck for business requires you to get the below licensing and permits.
+To use a box truck for business requires you to get the below licenses and permits.

-- Depending on the category weight of your box truck, you may need or may not need a CDL.
+- Depending on the category weight of your box truck, your driver may operate as a non-CDL or as CDL driver.

-- If you want your trucking authority, you need to apply to the Federal Motor Carrier Safety Administration (FMCSA) for a Motor Carrier (MC) Number and also get a Department Transportation number (USDOT number).
+- If you want your trucking authority, apply to the Federal Motor Carrier Safety Administration (FMCSA) for a Motor Carrier (MC) Number and also get a Department Transportation number (USDOT number).

 - If your company transports cargo across state lines, you will also need a Unified Carrier Registration (UCR).